 - CT scan: to look for areas of infection in the lungs or sinus cavities

-- lung function test: gives your doctor information about your ability to intake air and may be used to diagnose asthma
+- lung function test: to give the doctor information about your ability to intake air to diagnose asthma

-- spirometry test: provides information about air intake ability and asthma
+- spirometry test: to gather information about air intake ability and asthma

-- scope tests: requires a bronchoscope, which has a small camera and a light to look at your lungs and air passages, or a similar type of tube, called a rhinoscope can be used to look at the nasal passages
+- scope tests: require a bronchoscope, which has a small camera and a light to look at your lungs and air passages, or a similar type of tube called a rhinoscope can be used to look at the nasal passages

-The underlying conditions for your symptoms need to be treated in order for your coughing and vomiting to dissipate.
+The underlying conditions for your symptoms need to be treated in order for your coughing and vomiting to resolve (dissipate).
 Some medications used to treat coughs include:

 - decongestants: for allergies and postnasal drip

 - glucocorticoids: for asthma, allergies, or postnasal drip